googleapis/google-cloud-dotnet/apis/Google.Cloud.Firestore/docs/datamodel.md

 used for the corresponding nullable value type too, with null values being handled transparently.

+## Enum conversions

+By default, C# enum values are converted to their underlying integer values.
+The Google.Cloud.Firestore package includes a custom converter that can be specified in the same way as any other custom converter, in order to convert between enum values and their names instead.

+The example below applies the converter on the enum itself, effectively changing the default serialization model for that enum.
+The converter could equally be applied on a property or registered in the converter registry for the `FirestoreDb` used to create and retrieve documents.

+{{sample:DataModel.EnumSerializeByName}}

+# Value tuples

+C# 7 introduced a feature around the `System.ValueTuple` generic structs which are part of the framework.
+When using [attributed properties](#mapping-with-attributed-classes), the built-in converters will serialize tuples as if they were a dictionary from the tuple element names to their values.

+Consider the following class:

+{{sample:DataModel.ValueTuple}}

+A document representing a `Company` will be serialized as a top-level map with `Name` and `Location` fields;
+the `Location` field will itself be a map with `city`, `state` and `country` fields.

+There are some limitations on this feature:

+- The feature only applies to attributed properties, not types in dictionaries, anonymous types etc.
+- All tuple elements must be named.
+A tuple type of `(string name, int)` would be invalid, for example.
+- The property type must be either the tuple type or the nullable equivalent.
+For example, a property with a type of `List<(string name, int value)>` would not be valid.
+- Only tuples with up to 7 elements are supported.

+These restrictions primarily exist for simplicity of the implementation, and the feature may be expanded later to lift some of them.

 # Sentinel values

 So far all the values we've looked at have been known by the C# code.
-There are two *sentinel values* available which behave slightly differently.
+There are additional *sentinel values* available which behave slightly differently.

 ## Server-side timestamp

 When you update a document using the server-side timestamp sentinel value, the actual timestamp that's recorded is the commit time according to the Firestore server.

-For attributed classes, you can specify `SentinelValue = SentinelValue.ServerTimestamp` in the attribute declaration.
+For attributed classes, you can specify `ServerTimestamp` in the attribute declaration for the property.
 Usually this will be on a property of type `Timestamp` (or `DateTime` or `DateTimeOffset`) so that you can retrieve the timestamp later.

 {{sample:DataModel.SentinelAttribute}}

-For dictionaries and anonymous types, you can use `SentinelValue.ServerTimestamp` as the value itself.
+For dictionaries and anonymous types, you can use `FieldValue.ServerTimestamp` as the value itself.
 For example, to update just the `Score` and `Timestamp` fields of a `HighScore` document, you could use an anonymous type instead of the attributed model